 Step 3 – Write your content

-If you take the time to think about your own behaviours when researching a potential purchase, I would hazard a guess that in most cases you simply want to be told about the product (along the lines of our outline above) without too much fuss.
+What to write when posting a review can be a little confusing as you start out.
+But if you take the time to think about your own behaviours when researching a potential purchase, I would hazard a guess that in most cases you simply want to be told about the product (along the lines of our outline above) without too much fuss.
 The advantage then of these types of posts for blog writers is that they don't need to be too wordy or long.

 As you run through each section, outline your information as quickly and simply as you can and make it easy for your reader to make a decision based on your post.
 In fact, many will just read the product outline and then the pros and cons so make sure these are accurate and clear at the very least.
 If they like what they see then they will stick around for the rest.